pdesai5839/cassandra_cluster/README.md

 (3 rows)
 ```

 This query would have been sent to a single node by default.
-This is know as consistency level of one.
+This is known as consistency level of one.

-So, what exactly is consistency level of one?
+## So, what exactly is consistency level of one?

-A consistency level of ONE indicates that a read or write operation must be acknowledged by only one replica node.
+A consistency level of one indicates that a read or write operation must be acknowledged by only one replica node.
+When a client performs a read or write operation with a consistency level of one, Cassandra sends the request to one replica node responsible for the data partition and waits for an acknowledgment from that node.
+Once the acknowledgment is received, the operation is considered successful, even if the data has not been replicated to other nodes in the cluster.

+While a consistency level of one offers low latency and high availability for read and write operations, it sacrifices consistency guarantees.
+In scenarios where consistency is not critical or where low latency is prioritized over consistency, using a consistency level of one may be appropriate.
+However, it's essential to consider the trade-offs and potential implications on data consistency when choosing the consistency level for operations in Cassandra.